WindJammer6/17.-Mini-Projects-from-School/README.md

 # 17.-Mini-Projects-from-School
 A compilation of mini school projects I've done at SUTD consisting of various programming languages and frameworks.

-(Larger school project I've done at SUTD are in their respective Github repositories.)
+Larger school projects I've done at SUTD are in their respective Github repositories.

 <br>